 Yes, all our courses can be split into modules covering a particular speciality.
 Provided you can demonstrate the pre-requisite skills required for the module(s) you’ve chosen, you can attend any of the courses we offer.

 For a bespoke price, please contact firstname.lastname@example.org.

 Yes.
-When you enrol, you will be given the email addresses of the other students, as well as details for estate agents.
-We will also arrange for Facebook groups to be set up for all of the students for that year.
+When you enrol, you can be given the email addresses of the other students, as well as details for estate agents.
 You will also be able to contact previous students – or us – for further advice.
 This will help you to settle in and get to know your fellow students before the course starts.
 If you don’t find what you want with other students, please go to the Does Delamar Academy help with accommodation? section for renting rooms.